-The holiday season is meant to be a time of delicious food, cheerful parties, and overwhelming joy, right?
-But when you are constantly battling with your gut symptoms, it can be a time of high anxiety instead.
+The holiday season is meant to be a time of delicious food and overwhelming joy, right?
+But when you are constantly battling with your gut symptoms, it can be a time of high anxiety, even when the big holiday parties are on hiatus.

 -How do I talk to my family about making low FODMAP dishes for the holidays?